UDFs

 Advanced examples

-In simple words: to compute Jaccard similarity for two nodes A and B we’ll compute the number of shared neighbors between them and divide it by the total number of neighbors. such that if A and B have the same neighbors then their similarity value would be 1 and in case they have no shared neighbors their similarity value is 0.
+In simple terms, to compute Jaccard similarity for two nodes A and B, compute the number of shared neighbors between them and divide it by the total number of neighbors.
+If A and B have the same neighbors, their similarity value is 1.
+If they have no shared neighbors, their similarity value is 0.

-To start with let’s define two UDFs: union and intersection, in a collection.js file:
+To start, define two UDFs (union and intersection) in a collection.js file:

 function union (a, b) {